Tulip Festival

 IMG_5786

-This year around we did not receive many showers in April and it did have a telling effect on the quality and size of tulip plants and flowers.
-In our garden too, this effect was visible (Please refer image).
+In 2015, however, we did not receive many showers in April, and it had a telling effect on the quality and size of the tulip plants and flowers.
+In our garden too, this effect was visible.
 The tulips and daffodils did not perform too well.

-Tulips Originated in Persia and Turkey and were brought to Europe in the 16th century.
-They got their common name from the Turkish word for gauze (with which turbans were wrapped) – reflecting the turban-like appearance of a tulip in full bloom.
-By the 17th century, the popularity of tulips, particularly in the Netherlands, became so great that the price of a single bulb soared to new heights, causing markets to crash and putting into motion ‘tulip-mania’.
-Many are even said to have sold their houses and fortresses during the ‘tulip-mania’.
+Tulips originated in Persia and Turkey and were brought to Europe in the 16th century.
+Their common name derives from the Turkish word for gauze (with which turbans were wrapped), reflecting the turban-like appearance of a tulip in full bloom.
+By the 17th century, the popularity of tulips—particularly in the Netherlands—soared to such heights that the price of a single bulb skyrocketed, causing markets to crash and giving rise to ‘tulip mania’.
+Many are said to have sold their houses and fortresses during this frenzy.

-Different tulip colors denotes different aspects – yellow tulips symbolizing cheerful thoughts, white conveying forgiveness and purple representing royalty.
-The Red Tulip became associated with love based on a Turkish legend that a prince named Farhad was love struck by a maiden named Shirin.
-When Farhad learned that Shirin had been killed, he was so overcome with grief that he killed himself – riding his horse over the edge of a cliff.
-It is believed that a scarlet tulip sprang up from each droplet of his blood, giving the red tulip the meaning ‘perfect love’.
-The eleventh wedding anniversary flower is also tulip.
-It is said that the tulip’s velvety black center represents a lover’s heart, darkened by the heat of passion.
+Different tulip colours carry different meanings: yellow symbolises cheerful thoughts, white conveys forgiveness, and purple represents royalty.
+The red tulip became associated with love through a Turkish legend in which a prince named Farhad was love-struck by a maiden named Shirin.
+When Farhad learned that Shirin had been killed, he was so overcome with grief that he rode his horse over the edge of a cliff.
+It is believed that a scarlet tulip sprang up from each droplet of his blood, giving the red tulip the meaning of “perfect love”.
+The tulip is also the flower for the eleventh wedding anniversary.
+It is said that the tulip’s velvety black centre represents a lover’s heart, darkened by the heat of passion.

-The Canadian Tulip Festival is also a celebration of the return of spring, with over a million tulips in 50 varieties blooming in public spaces across the National Capital Region.
-The highest concentration of tulips can be viewed in the flower beds of Commissioners Park, on the banks of Dow’s Lake, where 300,000 flowers bloom.
-During the Festival the international community adds to the pageantry and programming with cultural displays and performances reflecting the diversity of the National Capital community.
+The Canadian Tulip Festival is also a celebration of the return of spring, with over a million tulips in fifty varieties blooming in public spaces across the city.
+The highest concentration of tulips can be viewed in the flower beds of Commissioners Park on the banks of Dow’s Lake, where 300,000 flowers bloom.
+During the festival, the international community adds to the pageantry and programming with cultural displays and performances reflecting the diversity of the National Capital community.

-This year, during the Tulip Festival in Ottawa, an official Canadian delegation, lead by Prime Minister Stephen Harper, consisting mainly of veterans and their relatives, was in the Netherlands to attend a series of ceremonies and events honouring the sacrifices Canadian soldiers made when they liberated the Dutch from Nazi occupation 70 years ago.
-About a dozen veterans, 90s, and frail flew into Netherlands in a Canadian Armed Forces plane.
-The aircraft flew trans-Atlantic, unusually low, around 12,000 feet, to avoid a situation where a rapid cabin depressurization might irreparably harm an elderly passenger without the speed or strength to put on an oxygen mask.
+In 2015, during the Tulip Festival, an official Canadian delegation led by Prime Minister Stephen Harper—consisting mainly of veterans and their relatives—travelled to the Netherlands to attend ceremonies honouring the sacrifices Canadian soldiers made when they liberated the Dutch from Nazi occupation seventy years earlier.
+About a dozen veterans, most in their nineties and frail, flew to the Netherlands in a Canadian Armed Forces plane.
+The aircraft flew transatlantic at an unusually low altitude—around 12,000 feet—to avoid a situation where rapid cabin depressurization might irreparably harm an elderly passenger without the speed or strength to put on an oxygen mask.

-KLM Royal Dutch Airlines flew Canadian Second World War veterans and their families from the airline’s five Canadian gateways – Toronto, Montreal, Vancouver, Calgary and Edmonton – to Netherlands for the commemorative celebrations.
-The biggest delegation consisting of 300 participants, including some 40 veterans left from Toronto on May 1.
-The youngest veterans was 88 (who was 15 when he fought the war as he had forged his documents) and the oldest 97.
+KLM Royal Dutch Airlines also flew Canadian Second World War veterans and their families from the airline’s five Canadian gateways—Toronto, Montreal, Vancouver, Calgary, and Edmonton—to the Netherlands for the commemorative celebrations.
+The biggest delegation, consisting of 300 participants including some forty veterans, left from Toronto on May 1.
+The youngest veteran was eighty-eight (he had been only fifteen when he fought, having forged his documents), and the oldest was ninety-seven.
 They were greeted in the boarding area by the flight crew for a pre-departure ceremony.
-Inside the aircraft, the airline had personalized the seat headrests with Canadian and Dutch flags.
+Inside the aircraft, the airline had personalised the seat headrests with Canadian and Dutch flags.
 The group was acknowledged on numerous occasions during the flight with special announcements, and the crew handed out keepsake souvenirs to the passengers.

 Tulip Vet1

-This is John Gay, ready to board the KLM flight, a cook during WWII and at 97 years old, one of the oldest veterans who participated.
-He was part of the artillery and helped free up the city of Caen and the Falaise Gap.
-He cooked for the soldiers in England and Normandy, which got harder and harder because of food supplies and he had to make do with dehydrated potatoes, dehydrated cabbage and meat called “Spam”.
-He could cook up 6 gallons of stew and would distribute this amongst the soldiers in cans.
-John is visiting the Netherlands for the 10th time this year, travelling with his son and other family members.
+John Gay, pictured above, a cook during WWII, was one of the oldest veterans on that flight, aged ninety-seven.
+He was part of the artillery and helped liberate the city of Caen and the Falaise Gap.
+He cooked for soldiers in England and Normandy, which grew increasingly difficult due to food supplies; he had to make do with dehydrated potatoes, dehydrated cabbage, and a meat called Spam.
+He could cook six gallons of stew and would distribute it to soldiers in cans.
+John was visiting the Netherlands for the tenth time that year, travelling with his son and other family members.

-To make this flight extra special and show the veterans how much we appreciate and respect them, arrangements were made to honour them.
-There were special cakes decorated with the Dutch and Canadian flags.
-Flight attendants handed out and pinned on Carnation Flowers with gratitude and respect.
-Every veteran got a Delftsblauw salt and pepper shaker set, there were special headrest covers and when we landed at Schiphol airport, the plane was escorted to the gate and the fire brigade welcomed the veterans with a water canon salute, also known as the ‘Shower of Affection’.
-Just before landing, bagpipe music filled the airplane.
+To make this flight extra special and show the veterans how much they are appreciated and respected, arrangements were made to honour them.
+Special cakes decorated with Dutch and Canadian flags were prepared.
+Flight attendants handed out carnation flowers and pinned them with gratitude and respect.
+Every veteran received a Delftsblauw salt and pepper shaker set.
+There were special headrest covers.
+When they landed at Schiphol Airport, the plane was escorted to the gate, and the fire brigade welcomed them with a water cannon salute—also known as the “Shower of Affection.”
+Just before landing, bagpipe music filled the aircraft.

 Tulip Vet2 copy

 Canadians will never forget the welcome our troops received in this country as the war ended.
-Canadians will never cease to marvel at how this starving and scarred land so quickly became the prosperous, progressive and generous country we know today, a partner in so many things, including Iraq.”
+Canadians will never cease to marvel at how this starving and scarred land so quickly became the prosperous, progressive, and generous country we know today—a partner in so many things, including liberty itself.”

 7 thoughts on “Tulip Festival